Sydney's Top Places To Take The Kids When You Have Out Of Town Visitors

 Sydney Living Museums is a collection of 12 museums and historic houses around Sydney.
 Personally, I have a membership and I highly recommend it (up to four kids free with ever adult membership).
 I received mine as a birthday present from the kids last year and my sisters renewed it for this year’s gift.
 They also have reciprocal days that offer free entry into other MAAS Museums like The Powerhouse, Australian Museum and Sydney Observatory!

 We have had so much (unexpected) family fun at these places.
-During school holidays, many of the houses have super fun activities for the kids to get involve in too.
-We spent last Easter doing egg and spoon races, counting chickens, dying eggs and doing rolley-polleys down the hills at Vaucluse house!
+During school holidays, many of the houses have super fun activities for the kids to get involved in too.
+We spent last Easter doing egg and spoon races, counting chickens, dying eggs and doing rolly-pollies down the hills at Vaucluse house!

 It’s amazing how much information the kids absorb and how much you learn about your own backyard.
 Personal favourites of mine have been Vaucluse house (just down the road from Nielsen park so a double win), Elizabeth Farm and Hyde Park Barracks.

-Locations are dotted across Sydney so be sure to visit their website for details.
+Locations are dotted across Sydney so visit Sydney Living Museums for all the details.

 But, should this rare occasion occur, why not check out the following: